Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 | n >  2   =  fib (n - 1) + fib (n - 2)
 ```

-The implementation above is a partial function.
+The function above is partial.
-It results in a run-time error if it is invoked with $n\le{0}$.
+It results in a run-time error when invoked any integer less than one.

-Additionally, guards can be nested.
+This partial behavior extends to a function definition as well.

 ```
 // Language: Clean

-func :: T K       -> V
+fib :: Int -> Int
-func    A B
-| conditionX
-	| conditionXA =  ...
-	| conditionXB =  ...
-	| otherwise   =  ...
-| conditionY      =  ...
+fib    1   =  1
+fib    2   =  1
+fib    n   =  fib (n - 1) + fib (n - 2)
 ```

-To ensure that at least one of a nested guard will be successful, it must always use $\textbf{otherwise}$.
+This version also results in run-time error when invoked with $n\le{0}$, even though it does not have guarded bodies.

 ### 1.2 Operators